The Monitor (Sydney)

 The Monitor was a biweekly English language newspaper published in Sydney, New South Wales and founded in 1826.
 It is one of the earlier newspapers in the colony commencing publication twenty three years after the Sydney Gazette, the first paper to appear in 1803, and more than seventy years before the federation of Australia.
 The Monitor changed name several times, subsequently being known as The Sydney Monitor, and in June 1838 Francis O'Brien and Edwyn Henry Statham introduced themselves as the new editors of the re-branded Sydney Monitor and Commercial Advertiser.

 History

 The newspaper was first published on 19 May 1826 by Edward Smith Hall and Arthur Hill.
-The paper was not without controversy in the colony, publicly taking up the cause of the poor and convicts with a motto that "nothing extenuate nor set down aught in malice" and being openly critical of the governing authorities.
+It appeared once a week, was eight pages long and cost one shilling.
+The paper was not without controversy in the colony, publicly taking up the cause of the poor and convicts with a motto that "nothing extenuate nor set down aught in malice" and was sometimes openly critical of the governing authorities.

+Hall was proud of the high moral tone of the newspaper.

 Name changes

 Digitisation

 The various versions of the paper have been digitised as part of the Australian Newspapers Digitisation Program project hosted by the National Library of Australia.